-Getting started with research is sometimes the hardest part!
-Most likely, you'll have to do some pre-search to figure out exactly what your research topic is going to be.
+Getting started with research is sometimes the most challenging part!
+You'll most likely have to do some pre-search to determine precisely your research topic.
 For your pre-search, I recommend spending some time exploring your topic(s) of interest, looking at:

 Encyclopedias & other Reference Resources

-Keywords are the words that you type into the search box to find resources about your topic.
+Keywords are the words you type into the search box to find resources about your topic.
 What are the most important words in your research question?
-Think of synomyms for those words.
+Think of synonyms for those words.

 Example: How does exercise impact the mental health of college students?